Nutrition for the Different Phases of the Menstrual Cycle

 The recovery window is a lot tighter for women, as we return to basal metabolic rates within a few hours.
 For harder efforts or training of long duration, that 30-60 minute window to consume post-workout protein and carbohydrates is a lot more critical for women.

-According to Dr. Khan (The Independent), digestive health is very important at this stage in order to support the production of these hormones.
+According to Dr. Khan (The Independent), digestive health is very important at this stage to support the production of these hormones.

-She recommends probiotic-rich food (fermented foods, such as kimchi, yoghurt, and kombucha), omega three fats (oily fish, nuts, and seeds), and a range of coloured vegetables “to support the liver detoxification pathways”.
+She recommends probiotic-rich food (fermented foods, such as kimchi, yogurt, and kombucha), omega three fats (oily fish, nuts, and seeds), and a range of colored vegetables “to support the liver detoxification pathways”.

 Bitter greens, such as rockets, help promote the production of digestive juice and enzymes.
 Vitamin B whole grains, such as brown rice, help support this energy production.